Whistleblowing policy

 The amount of contact between you and the officer considering your whistleblowing disclosure will depend on the nature of the concerns raised.
 For example, if further investigation is required, the investigator may need to seek additional information from you.

-We will help with any difficulties you may experience as a result of raising a concern.
+We will help with any difficulties you may experience because of raising a concern.
 We will, for example, provide advice if you are required to give evidence for criminal or disciplinary proceedings.
 Sometimes whistleblowers have counter-allegations made against them.
 We have a duty to investigate any concerns that we receive and that will apply in these circumstances.
-However this will not detract from the principles, as set out in this policy, which govern how we will respond to whistleblowers.
+However, this will not detract from the principles, as set out in this policy, which govern how we will respond to whistleblowers.
 The over-riding objective will be to establish the truth.

 We will retain records of all work carried out and actions taken to address the concerns raised by the whistleblower.
 This will include the investigator’s case file, where relevant.
 We will hold all files securely and confidentially, in accordance with our retention of records policy.

-At the end of our investigations we will provide feedback to the whistleblower (if known) on actions taken and limited detail on the outcome of investigations.
-Feedback will be subject to legal constraints.
-However we recognise the importance of providing you with assurances that the matter has been dealt with properly.
+At the end of the investigation, we will provide feedback to the whistleblower (if known) on actions taken and limited detail on the outcome of investigation.
+Feedback will be subject to legal constraints, but we recognise the importance of providing assurances that the matter has been dealt with properly.